-Timberline is built as a Works Progress Administration (WPA) project during the Great Depression and is home to the historic lodge, a ski resort, and great hiking.
+Timberline was built as a Works Progress Administration (WPA) project during the Great Depression and is home to the historic lodge, a ski resort, and great hiking.
 Timberline is also the only place in the continental U.S. where you can ski in the summer and is the U.S. Ski Team’s training place.

 After hiking or skiing, drop into the lodge or Wy’east Day Lodge for some good eats, drinks, and fantastic views of the surrounding hills, Mt.
 Jefferson, and central Oregon.
-On a clear day, you can see as far as The Three Sisters mountains and Mt.
+On a clear day, you can see as far as The Three Sisters Mountains and Mt.
 Bachelor.

 Another great attraction on Mt.
 Hood that offers both winter and summer activities is Mt.
 Hood Skibowl.